dailyherold/dailyherold.github.io/_posts/2014-10-31-ninja-scrolling-linux-m570-trackball.md

 I added the necessary settings to the default "InputClass" block, and with great anticipation I restarted my X server (I just log out and in).
 Result?
 No change.
 Time to debug...

-Luckily, I noticed at the bottom of the ArchLinux guide a reference to a [Ubuntu community guide](https://help.ubuntu.com/community/Logitech_Marblemouse_USB) which covered mostly the same information apart from a key 'Troubleshooting' section.
+Luckily, I noticed at the bottom of the ArchLinux guide a reference to a [Ubuntu community guide][4] which covered mostly the same information apart from a very helpful 'Troubleshooting' section.

-By tailing `/var/log/Xorg.0.log` and unplugging/re-plugging the Logitech wireless fob, I deducted some key information that led me to modify my config file like so:
+By tailing `/var/log/Xorg.0.log` and unplugging/re-plugging the Logitech wireless fob, I deducted some key information that, along with the rest of the guides, led me to modify my config file like so:

 {% highlight bash %}
 Section "InputClass"